 In July 1972, Pressman moved to WNEW-TV (now WNYW-TV) as a general assignment reporter.
 During his eight years there he wrote and hosted many specials and series including "The War On Cancer" (an investigation of the activities of the National Cancer Institute and the American Cancer Society focusing on the politics of cancer), and "The Mood of America" (a report on the 1976 presidential election).

-Between 1943 and 1946, Pressman served in the U.S. Navy as a communications officer on the submarine chaser "PC 470" in the South Pacific, which participated in the invasion of the Philippines.
+Pressman was a combat naval officer in WWII and served as a communications officer on the submarine chaser "PC 470" in the South Pacific, which participated in two invasions of the Philippines.
 After the war, he was a public relations officer under Admiral John Towers, Commander-In-Chief of the Pacific Fleet at Pearl Harbor.

 Born in the Bronx, Pressman attended Morris High School, worked as a cub reporter for the Peekskill Evening Star during summer vacations, and graduated from New York University with a Bachelor of Arts degree in History and Government.

-Pressman resides with his wife and son in New York City and Putnam County.
+Pressman resides with his wife in New York City, and has four children, eight grandchildren and one great-grandchild.